-Barr asked Trump to reach out to other countries for Durham probe, official says; source pushes back on NYT reporting
+Barr asked Trump to speak to other countries in Durham probe, official says; source pushes back on NYT reporting

 TRUMP DEMANDS SCHIFF RESIGN OVER 'PARODY' READING OF UKRAINE CALL

+In response to that public comment, the Australians proactively contracted Barr offering assistance.
+Fox News has obtained a letter showing Australia's outreach, including an offer to use its "best endeavors" in "support" of Barr's probe.

+A senior Australian diplomat told Fox News: "After the president said what he said - we initiated the contact.
+There was no pressure -- we acted in order to help."

-The president was letting the heads of other countries know that the attorney general would be contacting the appropriate law enforcement entities in each country, according to the DOJ official.
+In issuing his directive, the president was letting the heads of other countries know that the attorney general would be contacting the appropriate law enforcement entities in each country, according to the DOJ official.
 When Barr was in Italy last week, he did talk to law enforcement officials there about Durham's review, Fox News was told.

 The DOJ official also stressed that this has been a routine procedure in diplomacy and that Barr would not usually reach out to his direct counterpart in another country unilaterally.
 Instead, usually there would be an introduction of sorts made at the head-of-state level.

-Barr assigned Durham, the U.S. attorney in Connecticut, back in May to conduct the inquiry into alleged misconduct and alleged improper government surveillance on the Trump campaign in 2016 as well as whether Democrats were the ones who improperly colluded with foreign actors.
+Barr assigned Durham, the U.S. attorney in Connecticut, back in May to conduct the inquiry into alleged misconduct and improper surveillance of the Trump campaign in 2016, as well as whether Democrats were the ones who'd improperly colluded with foreign actors.

 "Mr. Durham is gathering information from numerous sources, including a number of foreign countries.
 At Attorney General Barr’s request, the president has contacted other countries to ask them to introduce the attorney general and Mr. Durham to appropriate officials," Justice Department spokeswoman Kerri Kupec said.

-Durham, known as a “hard-charging, bulldog” prosecutor, according to a source, has been focusing on the period before Nov.
+Durham, known as a "hard-charging, bulldog" prosecutor, according to a source, has been focusing on the period before Nov.
 7, 2016 — including the use and assignments of FBI informants, as well as alleged improper issuance of Foreign Intelligence Surveillance Act (FISA) warrants.
-Durham was asked to help Barr to “ensure that intelligence collection activities by the U.S. Government related to the Trump 2016 Presidential Campaign were lawful and appropriate.”
+Durham was asked to help Barr to "ensure that intelligence collection activities by the U.S. government related to the Trump 2016 presidential campaign were lawful and appropriate."

 Democrats increasingly have targeted Barr.
 House Speaker Nancy Pelosi, D-Calif., said Friday that Barr has "gone rogue," alleging an attempted "cover-up" of the whistleblower complaint that has led to an impeachment inquiry of the president.